Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 Hopefully there is a trick to make it work.
-Instead of directly writing down `/usr/bin/python3` you can instead reference `/usr/bin/env` which is a way more standardly packaged utility which role is to alter or search in the [PATH]( wiki-path).
+Instead of directly writing down `/usr/bin/python3` you can instead reference `/usr/bin/env` which is a way more standardly packaged utility which role is to alter or search in the [PATH][wiki-path].
 So writting your script this way instead:
 ```python3
 #!/usr/bin/env python3